nicholaswilde/busy-flag/README.md

 # Introduction

-This is a project to create a busy light from both the Pimoroni [Unicorn Phat](https://shop.pimoroni.com/products/unicorn-phat) and [Unicorn Mini](https://shop.pimoroni.com/products/unicorn-hat-mini).
+This is a project to create a busy flag from the [Adafruit 16-Channel PWM / Servo Bonnet for Raspberry Pi](https://www.adafruit.com/product/3416) and [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).

 The service itself has the following features: